upbasedev/jackrabbit/README.md

 The purpose of this service is to be a real-time persistant message queue that is multi-producer and single consumer using Rust, MessagePack, RocksDB, and secure websockets.

-This service is built to have multiple clients add messages while the main system processes the messages and a failover system connected (not getting messages - connected second - the order of connection matters).
+This service is built to have multiple clients add messages while the main system processes the messages and a failover system is connected.
+The failover system is not getting messages and was connected second (the conneciton order matters).

-This is useful for when you have one monolithic websocket system as an API and it needs to be updated (taken offline) - you can have the failover to do the work while updating the main system.
+This is useful for when you have one monolithic websocket system as an API and it needs to be updated (taken offline) - you can have the failover do the work while updating the main system.

-Then you take down the failover as it is now main and the main system becomes the main system again.
+Then you take down the failover and the main system becomes the main system again.

 Currently, the only feature that is not implemented is NTP timestamps as I have to make `broker-ntp` be async.